-The high affinity with which of complementary base pairs (A-T, C-G) bind to their corresponding partner is called ‘hybridisation’.
-Hybridisation forms the basis of Fluorescence In Situ Hybridisation or FISH.
+The high affinity with which complementary base pairs (A-T, C-G) bind to their corresponding partner is called ‘hybridization’.
+Hybridization forms the basis of Fluorescence In Situ Hybridisation or FISH.

-In FISH, small DNA strands which have been labelled with a fluorescent probe are allowed to bind to fragments of a person’s DNA, corresponding to a particular genomic region of interest.
-This is useful to assess chromosome or gene copy number.
+In FISH, small DNA strands which have been labeled with a fluorescent probe are allowed to bind to fragments of a person’s DNA, corresponding to a particular genomic region of interest.
+This is useful to assess chromosome or gene copy numbers.

-If there has been a duplication, more of the probe will hybridise with the sample DNA and more fluorescence will be detected.
+If there has been a duplication, more of the probe will hybridize with the sample DNA and more fluorescence will be detected.
 If there has been a deletion in the genome, the probe cannot attach to its complementary region as it is absent and no fluorescence will be detected.
-This technique has been applied to serve diagnostic purpose in clinical medicine.
+This technique has been applied to serve diagnostic purposes in clinical medicine.

 Prenatal diagnosis of chromosomal abnormalities

-When a florescent DNA probe is tested against healthy regions of chromosome 13, 18, or 21, two fluorescent signals corresponding to two chromosomes would be observed.
-However, in the case of gene duplication or presence of extra copy of chromosome, three florescent signals would be visible.
-Thus, FISH has led to easy diagnosis of congenital disorders which may not easily evident under a microscope.
+When a fluorescent DNA probe is tested against healthy regions of chromosomes 13, 18, or 21, two fluorescent signals corresponding to two chromosomes would be observed.
+However, in the case of gene duplication or the presence of an extra copy of a chromosome, three florescent signals would be visible.
+Thus, FISH has led to the easy diagnosis of congenital disorders which may not be easily evident under a microscope.

 Detection of copy number variants (CNVs) in adults

-FISH has 50-fold higher resolution than the conventionally used Giemsa stain to detect genetic diseases.
-The Giemsa stain compares the light and dark patterns of euchromatin and heterochromatin between control and test case to detect defects; whereas FISH is based on direct visualization of specific regions of genome.
-Also, it is less time consuming than karyotyping which requires culturing of cells and subsequently arrest at metaphase to observe the structural features of chromosomes.
+FISH has a 50-fold higher resolution than the conventionally used Giemsa stain to detect genetic diseases.
+The Giemsa stain compares the light and dark patterns of euchromatin and heterochromatin between control and test case to detect defects; whereas FISH is based on direct visualization of specific regions of the genome.
+Also, it is less time-consuming than karyotyping which requires culturing of cells and subsequently arrest at the metaphase to observe the structural features of chromosomes.